arnelenero/reactorlib/docs/routing.md

 <RouterOutlet routes={routes} auth={token} />
 ```
 so that the `auth` prop is passed to the `isAuthenticated` guard.

+If you pass some _state_ value (or an injected _state prop_, either internal or from store), the `<RouterOutlet>` will re-evaluate the guard function and hence re-render whenever this state value changes.

 ## Routing to Lazy Loaded Components